roryl/zsx/README.md

 ```

 ### Usage Guidelines
 Use the `zsx.zx-swap.after` to process the content after ZSX is finished replacing it.
-You might use this to re-attach event listeners and state from other libraries or purposes that are lost after the swap.
+You might use this to re-attach event listeners and state from other libraries or purposes.

 See Cookbook [Restoring Events and Features After Swap](#restoring-events-and-features-after-swap)